JorjaFox/library/content/posts/recaps/csi/fallen-angels.md

 ## Quotes

-**Sidle:** The reverend's bank-accounts are being fruitful and multiplying.
+**Sara:** The reverend's bank-accounts are being fruitful and multiplying.